pluribus-one/mdr-ra/README.md

 ## System Maintenance

 The automated procedure outlined above will pull all required container images and start the system as configured.

+##### Managing the installed system using `just`

+The `just` tool used for the installation procedure may also be used for simple system management tasks.

+* `just status` will display an overview of the installed system service
+* `just stop` will stop the DataSHIELD/Opal service
+* `just start` will start (or restart, if already running) the DataSHIELD/Opal service

+##### Advanced system management

 To perform administrative tasks, in order to start and stop the orchestrated system using `systemctl`, users with administrator privileges should access the `mdr-ra` user account with the following command:

 ```bash
 sudo machinectl shell --uid 1090